Covered Electronic Equipment Manufacturer Requirements

 Manufacturers of CEE Participating in an Individual Electronic Waste Acceptance Program are Required to:

-- Submit a one-time registration form, fee form, and registration fee.
-Manufacturers of CEE must register with the Department prior to selling or offering for sale CEE in the state, and submit a one-time registration fee of $5,000 using the forms provided below.
-A registration is effective upon acceptance by the Department and must be updated within thirty days of any material change to the information originally provided.
+- Submit a one-time registration and registration fee.
+Manufacturers of CEE must register with the Department prior to selling or offering for sale CEE in the state, and submit a one-time registration fee of $5,000.
+A registration is effective upon acceptance by the Department and must be updated within thirty days of any material change to the information previously provided.

 - Provide an electronic waste acceptance program.
 Manufacturers must provide an electronic waste acceptance program to consumers, which must, at a minimum:

 - Be provided at no cost to consumers.
 The manufacturer cannot charge most consumers for the collection, handling and recycling and reuse of electronic waste.
 Manufacturers are allowed to charge in the following instances: if a contract for services was in place prior to January 1, 2011; if the consumer is a for-profit entity with 50 or more full-time employees (FTEs) or a not-for-profit entity with 75 or more FTEs; or if a premium service is provided.
 Premium services are any services above and beyond the reasonably convenient acceptance methods defined in the Act.
 These include equipment and data security services, refurbishment for reuse by the consumer, and other custom services as may be determined by the Department such as at-home collection (other than mail back programs), data wiping, specialized packing and preparation for collection, etc.